Recourse Factoring vs. Non-Recourse Factoring: The Essential Guide

 What is Accounts Receivable Factoring?

 Accounts receivable factoring is when a business sells unpaid invoices for an immediate cash advance.
 It’s also called invoice factoring or factoring receivables.
-Sometimes you might see it called invoice financing or accounts receivable financing, although those are generally broader terms that include different funding arrangements.
+Sometimes, you might see it referred to as invoice financing or accounts receivable financing, although these are generally broader terms that encompass different funding arrangements.

 With invoice factoring, ownership of the invoices transfers to the company purchasing them, known as the factoring company or factor.
 The factor purchases the invoices at a discounted rate, issues the cash advance, and then collects on the payment.